 In this article, you will learn:

-Cognition is a generic term used to denote the mental activities that relate to thought, decision making, language, and other higher mental processes.
+Cognition is a generic term used to denote the mental activities that relate to thought, decision-making, language, and other higher mental processes.
 Thus, Cognitive Psychology is the study of mental processes such as perceiving, remembering, and reasoning.

-During 1950s, the cognitive concepts considered outside the boundaries of experimental psychology were reconsidered.
+During the 1950s, the cognitive concepts considered outside the boundaries of experimental psychology were reconsidered.
 More and more psychologists were turning to cognitive concepts.
 These included attention, memory, pattern recognition, images, semantic organization, language processes, thinking, and even consciousness.

 Thus, some major forces were responsible for this neo-cognitive revolution.
 These included the failure of Behaviorism, the emergence of communication theory, modern linguistics, memory research, technological advances, and cognitive development.